 I live with Erica, in Melbourne.
 We have four grown-up children.
 And four grandchildren.
 For more background have a look at Talking Drawing.
 (You'll need to access it from the Links page.)

-An illustrated extension of this bio is available here.
+An extension of this bio is available here.
 This is from an illustrated talk at the 2011 ALEA Conference.